Gaurishankar Conservation Area

 Gaurishankar Conservation Area is a protected area in the Himalayas of Nepal that was established in January 2010, covering 2179 km2 in the Ramechhap, Dolakha and Sindhupalchok districts and encompassing 22 Village Development Committees.
-It is contiguous with Tibet in the north.
+It is contiguous with Tibet in the north and a part of the Sacred Himalayan Landscape.
 The protected area connects the Langtang and Sagarmatha National Parks.
-The Government of Nepal handed over the management of Gaurishankar Conservation Area to National Trust for Nature Conservation (NTNC) for 20 years in 2010.
-Following the models of Annapurna and Manaslu Conservation Areas, NTNC has been managing the area through its Gaurishankar Conservation Area Project.
+In 2010, the Government of Nepal handed over the management of Gaurishankar Conservation Area to National Trust for Nature Conservation for 20 years, which has been managing the area through its Gaurishankar Conservation Area Project.